Citadel-Station-13/Citadel-Station-13/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please be aware that feature discussions most often take place on the Citadel Station Discord and should not be requested here.
+Feature requests are not handled in the repository.
+The best place to discuss these ideas would be on the Citadel Station Discord and should not be requested here.